 After their second meeting, some people are ready to start picking out their products, Vaarsi says.
 Others need to digest all the information presented to them and will want to set up a third meeting to discuss implementing her suggestions.

-So what should people in their late 20s or early 30s do to take control of their finances?
+What can people in their late 20s or early 30s do to take control of their finances?

 1 Stephanie Vaarsi*, CLU®, Sun Life Financial advisor